companieshouse/dissolution-web/README.md

 IntelliJ does not have a Nunjuck plugin but you can configure IntelliJ to provide syntax highlighting using Twig plugin

 ## How to run it
+*This is subject to change when Docker containerization is implemented*

 1. Clone the repository
 2. Make sure you have Node installed (Node 12 with NVM (node version manager) recommended)